Join/Renew for Just $16 a Year

 Nothing has been viewed

-We lost many lives that day, and we lost a more open, trusting and fearless way of life.
+We lost many lives on Sept.
+11, 2001, and we lost a more open, trusting and fearless way of life.
 But 9/11 also wrought, somehow, one of the most spontaneous and durable outpourings of good the world has ever seen.
 All over the nation, Americans dedicated themselves to helping others.

 On 9/11 Day Observance many Americans serve others as a way to honor the 9/11 victims, their family members, survivors, rescue workers and volunteers.
 To find a great way you can participate, enter your ZIP code in the Create the Good volunteer opportunity locator.

-The events of 9/11 inspired some Americans to volunteer as they never had before.
-Here are three stories about those people.
+The events of 9/11 inspired many Americans to volunteer as they never had before.
+Here, the stories of three:

 John Battistoni, 57, wanted to become a volunteer firefighter but feared he was too old and heavy.
 He wasn't.
 Watch